EHR Data

 I get that definition.
 There’s certainly something to that.
 As an organization at Apache Health, we are primarily concerned with analytics; in my opinion, although we do some statistics, we do some machine learning, and we do some other stuff as well.
 We write software, so that means computer science and more.

-What’s artificial intelligence aside from being a movie and the subject of many apocalyptic things like the Terminator Skynet?
-Artificial intelligence is anything where a machine emulates a human process that involves something we would do intellectually with our mind, involves our mind, not just something physical.
+What’s artificial intelligence in data science in healthcare, aside from being a movie and the subject of many apocalyptic things like the Terminator Skynet?
+Artificial intelligence is anything where a machine emulates a human process that involves something we would do intellectually with our mind, involves our minds, not just something physical.
 So it’s not a robot.
 That means artificial intelligence is doing something “intelligent.”

 What about machine learning?